squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/TextParameter.md

-# DateParameter
+# TextParameter

-The class for defining and interacting with date parameters.
+The class for defining and interacting with text parameters.

-Can be found in the classpath `squirrels.parameters.DateParameter` or `squirrels.DateParameter`.
+Can be found in the classpath `squirrels.parameters.TextParameter` or `squirrels.TextParameter`.

 ## Static / Class Methods

 In addition to the static methods specified on this page, see the [Parameter] page for details on the **Create** and **CreateFromSource** factory methods.

-For DateParameter in particular:
+For TextParameter in particular:
-- The **all_options** argument of the **Create** factory method must be a sequence of [DateParameterOption](../parameter_options/DateParameterOption) instances
+- The **all_options** argument of the **Create** factory method must be a sequence of [TextParameterOption](../parameter_options/TextParameterOption) instances
-- The **data_source** argument of the **CreateFromSource** factory method must be a [DateDataSource](../data_sources/DateDataSource)
+- The **data_source** argument of the **CreateFromSource** factory method must be a [TextDataSource](../data_sources/TextDataSource)

 ### CreateSimple

-Creates the configurations for a date parameter by providing a list of [DateParameterOption](../parameter_options/DateParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.
+Creates the configurations for a text parameter by providing a list of [TextParameterOption](../parameter_options/TextParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.

 Unlike the **Create** factory method, this factory method assumes only one parameter option is needed with no arguments for "user_attribute" and "parent_name".